-Found singly over soft open sand and broken shell bottoms of lagoons, seaward reefs and mangroves in brackish waters.
+Found singly over soft open sand and broken shell bottoms of lagoons, mangroves and seaward reefs.

 Length - 5.8m

 Scorpionfish are masters of camouflage, enabling them to lie in wait for their victims to come close, before lunging forward and inhaling their prey with their large mouths.